Book 3 of the Elfhome Series.

 Chloe began walking backward, keeping just a few feet in front of Tinker.
 “This is Chloe Polanski.
 I’m here with our own little Cinderella, Princess Tinker.”

 “Do I need to use smaller words for you to understand me?”
 Tinker held up her fingers to indicate tiny words.
 “Call Maynard.”

 Displaying what years of practice could achieve, Chloe side- stepped a pothole without glancing down.
-“Princess, please, the people of Pittsburgh could do with some reassurance in this time
+“Princess, please, the people of Pittsburgh could do with some reassurance in this time of uncertainty.”

 Annoyingly, Chloe was right.
 Tinker stopped with a sigh.
 “Prince True Flame and Windwolf and Director Maynard are working closely together to protect everyone in the city from the oni.”